Evilong/android-maps-utils/docs/ArqSoft.md

 ##4+1 View

 ####Logical view
+The logical view describes how the system is structured in terms of units of implementation.
+The system is decomposed into a set of key abstractions in the form of objects or object classes.
+A class diagram shows a set of classes and their logical relationships.
+The relationship between elements shows dependecies, interface realizations, part-whole relationships, and so forth.
 ![alt text] (./images/LogicalView.png "Logical View Diagram")

 The logical view is concerned with the functionality that the system provides to end-users.